runikolov01/Smart-Search-Algorithm/README.md

 - Download and run the file "seedingTables.sql" to populate the data.

 ## 6. Run the Application
-- To use the smart search algorithm, run the following command:
+- To use the smart search algorithm, run the following command in the terminal of Visual Studio Code:

 node algorithm.js "your search term"